AdobeDocs/experience-manager-document-security.en/help/using/using-aem-document-security-extension.md

 **Review > Protect > Restrict Editing** Unavailable during a protected session.

-**View > Macros** Some macros are restricted by the Copy permission and are unavailable unless copying is allowed.
+**View > Macros** The Copy permission restricts some macros, making them unavailable unless copying is allowed.

 **Add-ins** Cannot be added or removed during a protected session.

 **Online Collaboration** Unavailable during a protected session.

-**Master and subdocuments** Subdocuments are governed by the master documents policy when opened within the master document.
+**Primary and subdocuments** Primary documents policy governs subdocuments when you open them within the primary document.
 If opened separately, sub documents cannot be printed, copied from, or modified.

 **Resummarize** Unavailable during a protected session.